Muterra/doc-golix/spec.md

 + Preferred stored file extension: no extension
 + Secondary stored file extension: .mobd

+MOBDs must be stored until, and only until, they are cleared by a debinding, or successfully updated by their binder.

 **Terminology:**

 + Dynamic MUID, dynamic address: The secondary address for this binding.
 Static for the lifetime of the binding.